AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md

 ### Benefits for users

 The Data Dictionary helps users gain a better understanding of each component that is available to them.

-Some benefits for users of the Data Dictionary include:
+Information available in the Data Dictionary includes:

-* The component's function and intended use
+* A component's function and intended use

-* Related components that the component is typically used with
+* Related components that a component is typically used with

 * Components that are similar to the one you are viewing